Tourism and Hospitality Management (2023)

-This subject looks at how to design and deliver memorable experiences to international and domestic visitors in the modern digital era.
-This includes tourism, hotels, resorts and accommodation, bars and restaurants, transport services, leisure activities, and even hospitals and banks.
+This subject looks at how to design and deliver memorable tourism, travel and hospitality experiences to international and domestic visitors in the modern digital era.
+This includes hotels, resorts and accommodation, bars and restaurants, transport services, leisure activities, and even hospitals and banks.
 Gain the skills to forecast changes in visitor demand; and manage the social-environmental impacts of tourism and hospitality.

-Tourism and Hospitality Management is available as a first major for the Bachelor of Business.
-Tourism and Hospitality Management may also be included as a second major or as a minor in other undergraduate degrees, subject to the approval of the Faculty in which the student is enrolled.
+Tourism and Hospitality Management is available as a first major for the Bachelor of Business (BBus) and the Bachelor of Management Studies with Honours (BMS(Hons)).
+Tourism and Hospitality Management may also be included as a second major or minor in other undergraduate degrees, subject to approval of the Division in which the student is enrolled.

-To complete Tourism and Hospitality Management as part of a double major for the BBus or other undergraduate degree, students must gain 120 points from papers listed for Tourism and Hospitality Management, including 90 points above 100 level, and 45 points above 200 level.
-Students must complete MRKTG101 or one of ACCTN101, ECONS101, FINAN101, MGSYS101, STMGT101 if MRKTG101 has already been included as part of another major; THMGT101, THMGT201, THMGT202, THMGT203, THMGT301, THMGT302, and THMGT303.
+To complete Tourism and Hospitality Management as part of a double major for the BBus, BMS(Hons) or other undergraduate degree, students must gain 120 points from papers listed for Tourism and Hospitality Management, including 90 points above 100 level, and 45 points above 200 level.
+Students must complete MRKTG101, THMGT101, MRKTG203, THMGT201, THMGT203, THMGT301, THMGT303 and THMGT304.

 On this page